Playscii (pronounced play-skee) is an art, animation, and game creation tool.

 If you're looking at Playscii in the itch.io app, simply click Install and then Launch!
-Note that if you're doing this in Linux, you're running from source and should follow the instructions for installing dependencies in that section.
+Note that if you're doing this in Linux, you're running from source and should follow the instructions for installing dependencies in the section below.

 If you downloaded the ZIP file with "win32" in its name, you should have a Windows build you can run by double-clicking playscii.exe, without needing to install anything listed below.

 If you downloaded the DMG file, this is the Mac application bundle which can be installed in the standard manner, by opening the disk image file and then dragging Playscii.app into your Applications folder.
 You don't need to install anything else.

 If you downloaded the ZIP file with "source" in its name or from the project's source code repository, you can run Playscii from its source code on any of the supported operating systems if you have Python and a few libraries installed.
 See the Running from Source and Building sections below.